GeorgeOfGithub/AlgoData/week5.md

 add 4, then add 1, then 3, then remove 4, then add 8, then remove 1

 ## 1.4
+you make 2 stacks. when you want to dequeue from the stack you first pop everything from the first stack and add it in opposite order to the other stack.
+Now when you pop you remove it first to last instead of last to first. this is done until it is empty and then it is repeated every time you want to dequeue.

 ## 2
 number c